ZDENKO KOS MSc MEc BScEcon(Hons) MBA

 Kos’s business career started in mid 70's early 80’s.
 As a sales executive, he worked across Europe, Asia and North America for nearly two decades starting at Adia Group Switzerland (now Nestle).
 Being an avid sportsman and accomplished windsurfer, his dream job was with Mistral, Switzerland, [2] where initially he was a sales executive for the Balkans’ countries.

 While he was working for Mistral, he also joined Bic (France) [3] as a sales executive and after 2½ years in Paris, he join LA Gear in Los Angeles (United States) [4].
-Meanwhile, Kos established his own private company, Black Bird, selling tax free cars.
-After completing his adventure in Los Angeles, he switched direction and became an Advisor for National Defence followed by a sales executive role with the German Reemtsma Tobacco Company for the South Balkan region.
+Meanwhile, Kos established his own private company, Black Bird, selling tax free cars which was the first Tax Free car dealership in Europe.

 Arriving in London at the beginnings of the 1990’s, Kos established and incorporated his first investment company in 1993.
 Several years later he started a new and used vehicles business, and subsequently diversified into the food industry motivated by his and his late wife’s love of Slovenia and Italian food.
-Today, his successful business portfolio turns over £3bn in eight countries around Europe and the UK.

 Business Ventures & Investments